ff6347/prototyping-machines/hardware-prototypes/Box-Net/index.md

 ##### Construction

-On the upper side of the box are 4 holes cut out for the cooktop which has been simulated with 4 LEDs per hotplate.
+On the upper side of the box are four holes cut out for the cooktop which has been simulated with four LEDs per hotplate.
 To get closer to the real look of a cooktop, the LEDs are covered with a translucent paper with a radial dot pattern printed onto it.
 This gives a good visual impression of an oven.
-Aditionally, there is a funnel made out of red paper to amplify the intensity of the LEDs.
+Additionally, there is a funnel made out of red paper to amplify the intensity of the LEDs.
 The frontside of the box is also cut out in a rectangular shape for the oven.
-Due to the restriction of only 3.3 V, there are no LEDs and no funktionality added to this feature.
+Due to the restriction of only 3.3 V, there are no LEDs and no functionality added to this feature.
 It has been kept in to maintain the look of an ordinary kitchen stove.
 Therefore there is only another sheet of translucent paper to cover up the hole.

 ##### Code

 A major problem with this box was the fading of the LEDs.
-The use of a shift registry was discarded, because this makes fading very difficult.
+The use of a shift registry was discarded, because this made fading very difficult.
 Thus the final implementation has been made with a reduced number of LEDs connected in parallel.
-Then the fading was acomplished by using pulse-width modulation.
+Then the fading was accomplished by using pulse-width modulation.